Grinnell Library Mission Statement

 The Bird Display, donated by Martense Cornell, has been in the Library since at least 1923.
 The birds are all local species, and at least one, the passenger pigeon, is now extinct!

 In 1947, John R. Ferris (1929-1988) was given his great-grandfather’s Civil War discharge papers.
 This acquisition triggered his interest in Abraham Lincoln and the Civil War, and led to the formation of his book collection, which he donated to the Grinnell Library in 1977.
-It is available to researchers by appointment and is now located next door at Mesier Park & Homestead.
+It is available for in-house use at the Grinnell Library.

 Clinton Wilde Clapp was born in Wappingers Falls in 1831.
 He had a technical education– today he would be an engineer.
 As a Sunday School teacher, he was noted for his “chalk talks” and when he retired in the 1880s he took up painting.
 Clinton Clapp created at least ten paintings of local scenes between the years 1883 and 1884, six of which are housed at Grinnell Library.